jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Hirelings

 **Hirelings** are non-protagonist characters (NPCs) you can employ to carry your burdens and assist you in your endeavors.
-Hirelings are created just like protagonist characters with two exceptions: they have d4 in each ability and must roll for HP.
-When performing a relevant task, your hirelings may help just as another protagonist character would.
+Hirelings are created just like PCs with two exceptions: they have d4 in each ability and either roll or start with 3 HP.
+When performing a relevant task, your hirelings may help just as another PC would.

 Hirelings cost 5 coin per day.
 You may pay 5 additional coin per day to employ a hireling with a higher ability die.
 If not paid upfront, you must roll a WIL contest whenever asking a hireling to do something dangerous.